Azure-Samples/openai-end-to-end-basic/README.md

 1. Then choose the existing connection named 'bingaiagent' and click **Connect** button.

-### 3. Test the agent from the Azure AI Foundry portal in the playground. *Optional.*
+### 3. Test the agent from the Azure AI Foundry portal in the playground.

 Here you'll test your orchestration agent by invoking it directly from the Azure AI Foundry portal's playground experience.

-*This step testing step is completely optional and assumes you followed steps from the Deploy the agent section above*

 1. Click the **Try in playground** button.